xiaolaba/IR-remote-control-code/audio-jack-IR-remote/generator/README.md

 ### learning material
-Phone jack output, how to get VPinverted phase and the VPP will be 2x
+Phone jack output, how to get inverted phase and boost power to be 2x VPP, L-GND or R-GND = 1x VPP, use any one channel output

-P to max.
-L-GND, R-GND = 1x VPP
-L-R = 2 x VPP, no uses GND
+L-R = 2 x VPP, no uses GND,

 ```
 //the original code, two channels have same magnitude and phase